ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 .. image:: backdoor_path_dag.svg

-**In the case of a backdoor path between two variables (and no directional path), there will be an association (due to a common cause between them), but no causal relationship between the two variables.**
+**In the case of a backdoor path between two variables (and no directed path), there will be an association (due to a common cause between them), but no causal relationship between the two variables.**

 Colliders
 ^^^^^^^^^